 Skip to main content

-Combustible gases and fluids have known explosion properties which are stated in their material safety data sheets, but for dust and powder it is not as simple and many are unaware that most organic materials, e.g. wood, sugar, paint pigment and plastics but also some inorganic materials, such as various metal dusts, are able to create an explosive atmosphere.
+Combustible gases and fluids have known explosion properties which are stated in their material safety data sheets.
+For dust and powder, it is not as simple and many are unaware that most organic materials such as wood, sugar, paint pigment and plastics but also some inorganic materials like various metal dusts, are able to create an explosion.

 Necessary conditions for a fire to occur.